 I would encourage them to consult a mental health professional to receive the help they need.
 If they have difficulties doing so or are not willing to do so, I would do my best to help them by providing a listening ear

 Find your safe space.
 It may be a physically or mentally safe space, but as long as you can go back to it when you’re facing a difficult time, hopefully, it will make things easier.

 Though the situation is pretty challenging, it is and will get better.
 It’s good to know that Singapore is going in the right direction by trying to educate everyone on mental health so that we all can better understand one another.

 We thank our three friends for taking the time to share their experiences with us and our fellow readers 🙂

-As you can see, much work and progress is needed to make sure our Malay peers feel safe in our shared spaces.
+As you can see, much work and progress are needed to make sure our Malay peers feel safe in our shared spaces.
 Perhaps it is also a call to us to check our own behaviours, biases and beliefs when interacting with others.
 Let’s work towards creating a more inclusive Singapore for all!

-A Kind Place supports and is welcoming to everyone from all walks of life, gender identity, orientation, and backgrounds.
-If you have any questions or would like to book a session with us, feel free to reach out to us at email@example.com or WhatsApp us here.
+A Kind Place supports and is welcoming to everyone from all walks of life, gender identity, orientation, and background.
+If you have any questions or would like to book a session with us, feel free to reach out to us at firstname.lastname@example.org or WhatsApp us here.